Horse64/core.horse64.org/docs/Tutorials/Migrating from Other Languages.md

 func my_function {
     var delayed_result = some_func_that_is_async()
     later:  # This marker is mandatory and tells you the call above is
-            # concurrent, and marks a clear expected time skip.
+            # concurrent, and it marks a clear expected time skip.

     do_something()  # This will actually NOT run in parallel but after
                     # above call fully completed.